CAIDA/pybgpstream/docs/api__pybgpstream.rst

    The BGP Elem class represents a single element obtained from a BGP Record instance using the :py:meth:`BGPRecord.get_next_elem` method.

+   In version 2, a BGPElem object no longer contains a `time` field.
+This information was duplicated from the record and is now to be accessed from there instead.

    All attributes are read-only.